rrrafau1337/player-camera-during-dialogue/README.md

 - FIXED in 1.18.12: Ship hailing dialogue can leave the gameplay camera in an incorrect state in some situations (currently under investigation).
 - Rare dialogue voice-line overlap can still occur during automatic camera switching.
-- Character T posing after dialogue ends in certain situation (zero G, awkward angles)
+- Reports of character T posing after dialogue ends in certain situations (zero G, awkward angles), so far could not reproduce
 - Hard crash when speaking to phantoms inside Ma’leen Dam (investigating)

 If you encounter a reproducible issue, please include:

 - Plugin version
-- Starfield version
-- SFSE version
 - Steps to reproduce
 - `PointCameraAtPlayer.log`
+- Set Starfield Engine Fixes bDetailedCrashLogger setting to 1 (in Data\SFSE\Plugins\StarfieldEngineFixes.ini): copy paste the whole crashlog
+- Pastebin or create issue or leave comment on Nexusmods

 ---